codebay-innovation/db-connector/README.md

-# db-connector
+# Issue repository
-This product allows you to make queries into a database that was previously configured by a driver in the AEM instance.
+This is the main repository for report issues related with the Codebay AEM "DB Connector"